Structure of Rotavirus

 - As the particles move towards the interior of the ER cisternae, the transient lipid membrane and the nonstructural protein NSP4 are lost, while the virus surface proteins VP4 and VP7 rearrange to form the outermost virus protein layer, yielding mature infectious triple-layered particles.

-- Mature virions are released by lysis of cell.
+- Mature virions are released by lysis of the cell.

 - Rotaviruses infect cells in the villi of the small intestine.